carbon-language/carbon-lang/docs/design/generics/goals.md

 limit the extent it is used automatically by implementations.
 For example, the following features would benefit substantially from guaranteed monomorphization:

 -   Field packing in class layout.
-For example, packing a `Bool` into the lower bits of a pointer, or packing bit-fields with generic widths.
+For example, packing a `bool` into the lower bits of a pointer, or packing bit-fields with generic widths.
 -   Allocating local variables in stack storage.
 Without monomorphization, we would need to perform dynamic memory allocation -- whether on the stack or